doczjs/docz/CONTRIBUTING.md

 That's it you're ready to start contributing 👍!

+The example docz app is in `dev-env/basic` and runs on `http://localhost:3000`

+You can change any of the core packages and see the effect or edit the mdx and jsx in `dev-env/basic`

 ### What does `yarn dev` do ?

 1. Builds and watches all core docz packages.